Sensor Quickstart Guide

 -

-Start the Voyant Foxglove Bridge in your docker terminal by running:
+Start the Voyant Foxglove Bridge in your terminal (if you are using Docker, this should be from within the container):

 voyant_foxglove_bridge --bind-addr 0.0.0.0:4444 --group-addr 224.0.0.0 --interface-addr 192.168.20.100